 Tempting, isn’t it, when people are going to and fro a lot?
 But wedging open a fire door is illegal as well as dangerous.

 Fire doors save life and property, but only if used properly.
-The Fire Door Safety Week Campaign aims to make sure building occupants and managers understand how they work, but no need to wait until the end of September, when the 2018 campaign reaches its crescendo – take action now!
+The Fire Door Safety Week Campaign aims to make sure building occupants and managers understand how they work.
+Here are some things to think about if you live in a block of flats.

 - Understanding that they create a vital barrier from smoke and toxic fumes and allow time for safe evacuation or staying put, as per the building’s fire policy.